lida-project/lida-codespaces/README.md

-# GitHub Codespaces ❤️ Jupyter Notebooks ❤️ Microsoft LIDA
+# GitHub Codespaces ❤️ Jupyter ❤️ Microsoft LIDA

 This is a Dev Container enabled template for Microsoft LIDA, making it easier for you to instantiate, run, and extend, Jupyter Notebooks running LIDA-driven visualizations in the cloud (using **GitHub Codespaces**) or on your local machine (using **Docker Desktop**) with a single click.